 Knack 2 begins with a city under siege as Knack and Lucas try to fend off an invading force of goblins and robots.
 It’s soon learned that machines from an ancient war between man and “high goblins,” a much more dangerous version of the current goblin remnants, are being reactivated, and it’s up to you and the cast of returning characters (Ryder, Dr. Vargas, etc.) to solve the mystery.

 It’s a mostly familiar story.
-One that isn’t helped by the dull interactions between characters that despite having been through extraordinary circumstances together seem to have little to no relationship with one another.
+One that isn’t helped by the dull interactions between characters that, despite having been through extraordinary circumstances together, seem to have little to no relationship with one another.
 For all the cool and interesting abilities he has, Knack has the personality of a potato.
-He just risks everything to save everyone because reasons.
+He just risks everything to save everyone because of reasons unknown.

 Stretched across 15 chapters that’ll take 10-plus hours to complete, Knack 2 transports you all over the world, checking off every expected destination type in the process.
 Many of these have environment-specific objects that Knack can use to imbue new powers, which is something we saw in the original.